2021 in Review: A Snapshot of AIANTA’s Year

 AIANTA is also working with the National Park Service to chronicle the tribal voices located adjacent to or associated with the Juan Bautista de Anza National Historic Trail.
 At the end of the project a print and online guidebook will be available listing tribal attractions along the trail accompanied with place name maps with traditional names for Indigenous sites of significance.
 For more information, https://www.aianta.org/anza-trail/

-The 2021 campaign saw AIANTA’s membership revenue nearly double over the same period last year, with number of new members and number of renewing members nearly tripling over 2019.
+The 2021 campaign saw AIANTA’s membership revenue nearly double over the same period last year, with 213 new members and a significant number of renewing members nearly tripling over 2019.
 The Board of Directors also approved 15 new regions to improve outreach and services to tribes and Native communities.

 The Economic Impact of of U.S. Indigenous Tourism Businesses